The Requests page in PushMetrics, with the conversation list on the left and an open conversation on the right

 Requester

-Whoever asked the question.
-Could be a teammate inside PushMetrics, or a Slack user who messaged the agent.
+Whoever started the conversation: a teammate in PushMetrics, or the Slack user who @-mentioned the agent.

 Tags

 Click Add tags next to the title and start typing.
-Pick an existing tag or create a new one.
-Handy for grouping related conversations and filtering them later.
+Pick an existing tag or make a new one.
+Handy for grouping things together and filtering by topic later.

 Source